Individuals & Families

 We are dedicated to helping individuals achieve their goals and live to their fullest potential no

 matter what age.
-Our programs are based on the needs and desires of individuals and their families.
+Our programs are based on the needs and individual choice.

 Programs and support for people three years and older are regional center services.